DineshDhiman88/lendingclubcasestudy/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by
+- This project was inspired by the increasing Defaults in the Banking Industry.
-- References if any...
 - This project was based on EDA Tutorial.